moroshko/react-autosuggest/README.md

 <a name="onSuggestionHighlightedProp"></a>
 #### onSuggestionHighlighted (optional)

-This function is called when suggestion is focused.
+This function is called when the highlighted suggestion changes.
 It has the following signature:

 ```js
 function onSuggestionHighlighted({ suggestion })
 ```

 where:
-* `suggestion` - the focused suggestion(set to `null` when unfocused)
+* `suggestion` - the highlighted suggestion, or `null` if there is no highlighted suggestion.

 <a name="shouldRenderSuggestionsProp"></a>
 #### shouldRenderSuggestions (optional)